10 Money Saving Tips (that actually work)

 Emma and Dan want to buy a home.

-Both Emma and Dan know his low score can affect the interest rate they get on a home loan.
+Both Emma and Dan know his low score can affect the interest rate they get on a home loan and how much money they pay for insurance.

 So Emma decides to add Dan as an authorized user to a credit card she's had for a long time that has a big credit limit and a zero balance.

-Emma figures if adding Dan doesn't help his credit score.
+Emma figures if adding Dan to her credit card doesn't help his credit score.

 She can always go back and delete him as an authorized user.